Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Evaluation

 \subsection{Online Serving Performance}

 Except for the offline evaluation (\ie, Expert Map Store in full capacity before serving), we also evaluate \sys against other baselines in online serving settings.
 We empty the Expert Map Store of \sys and the expert activation matrix collection of MoE-Infinity for the online serving experiment.
-The request traces are derived from Azure \LLM inference traces~\cite{patel2024splitwise,stojkovic2025dynamollm}, with 64 requests randomly sampled to drive LMSYS-Chat-1M prompts for each \MoE model serving.
+The request traces are derived from Azure \LLM inference traces~\cite{patel2024splitwise,stojkovic2025dynamollm}, with randomly sampled 256 requests (2.91 requests per second), to drive \lmsys prompts for each \MoE model serving.
 To ensure consistency, \sys and all baselines input and generate the exact number of tokens specified in the traces.
 Figure~\ref{fig:eval-online-serve} illustrates the CDF of end-to-end request latency across three \MoE models.
-The results demonstrate that \sys significantly reduces overall request latency compared to other baselines in online serving scenarios.
+The results demonstrate that \sys significantly reduces overall request latency compared to other baselines in online serving.